Roibeard-Ruadhan/alcohol-free-ecommerse/README.md

 - To have more detail on the origin of the product particularly with wine.
 - Out of stock notifications on product detail when a product had run out
 - Add an option to purchase a 12/24 pack of drinks etc which would entail a reduced price.
+- Add a more recipe styled Mocktail format to make more appealing visually & easier to apply.

 ### **Fonts**